Thursday, November 9, 2023

 Zika.

 Zika is another Aedes mosquito borne viral illness in humans.
-Zika resembles like Dengue fever and Chikungunya in clinical features and also has its own distinguishing features.
+Zika resembles Dengue fever and Chikungunya in clinical features and also has its own distinguishing features.

 History: